zhiwango/dehazing/README.md

 <img height="400" src="./others/output.jpg" width="300"/>
 The C++ algorithm can set the parameters below:
 ```
-block_size: the kernel size of twice minimum filter, before get the dark channel.
+blockSize: the kernel size of twice minimum filter, before get the dark channel.
-morphology_transoform_kernel_size: the kernel size of Morphological Transformations
+morphSize: the kernel size of Morphological Transformations
-is_cirle_wrong_point: circle the wrong pixel of airlight
+cirleWrongPoint: circle the wrong pixel of airlight
 ```
 Also, there is a python source code.
 To calculate the dark channel, I used a erode calculation, same as the twice minimum filter.